stroxler/music-notes/guitar-intensive-notes.md

   of language so you don't have to do full solos
   - The main benefit of full solos is that then you can play along and work on your time feel as well as see an example of the "arc" of a solo.

+# 2025-08-06

+## Fareed's Masterclass

+Fareed views hand position as the most important thing for guitar:
+- The biggest issue he sees is bending the wrist, your goal is a striaght wrist at least in neutral position (chords may change this).
+The fingers should arc to the fingerboard; the palm should be tight to the neck at the pinky, this is important, it's what gives you a good arc.
+  - I'm guessing this principle is a big part of what I need on bass too
+  - He notes that any discomfort on the *back* of your hand is likely also related to wrist position
+- Exercise: hammer 1-3-2-4 then pull off 4-2-3-1
+  - the hammer is very similar to a tapping exercise
+  - the pull-offs really test your arc, b/c if you aren't arched enough you can't do it, you have to have the tip planted
+- He suggests putting the thumb wherever it naturally falls in a relaxed hand position - for me, this is opposite the first finger
+- It may be useful to play either more classical or John Stowell position if you really want to be able to

+This exercise is very valuable: it forces a good hand position which is absolutely critical for me, and it eventually develops independence as well.

+Something he emphasizes with this exercise, but that applies to practice in general, is that your mind-body connection learns fast if you practice with patience.
+Taking a break after some work is very valuable - take 15, 20 minutes off and come back.
+Sleep on it and come back.

+Another

+Fareed notes everything you do has three parts: a beginning (prepare), a middle (play, act), end (release).
+He says the key to playing with good technique, playing fast, and playing with endurance is to understand this, and that it's particularly common to miss the release.
+- this applies to playing chord passages, relax between chords
+- it's likely that this is part of what I need to focus on for bass, especially playing at uncomfortable tempos

+Bossa rhythms:
+- The basic building block is (in 16th notes) 2-3 | 2-2-3 | 2-2, which
+  is a 4-bar phrase but is felt as 3 "chunks"
+- Practice holding this against 1 so you are able to feel both this pulse and the actual measures going by.
+- The baseline of a true bossa is in 4 with no accent, it's the Brazillian equivalent of a walking bass where you don't want to accent and it typically doesn't actually alternate 1 and 5, it usually plays 1 or 5 on repeat
+  - The alternating feel often used in "jazz bossa" (which is still quarter notes, not half notes, in the actual latin style) is actually a samba pattern, and usually accents 2 and 4 pretty heavily.
+  - Note that both these styles tend to be notated in cut time, which is where the idea that these are half notes comes from, but it's more authentic to think of these as quarter notes.
+  - It's not unusual in a bossa tune to add a *brief* alternating bass, borrowing the samba feel (especially common at the turnaround where lots of tunes like wave will altertnate chords).
+It's also possible to actually walk the bass, although that's more demanding.

+The basic bossa pattern for playing is exactly that pattern above:
+F   F     F   F   F   F   F   |
+T       T       T     T       |

+It's quite common to just use the initial bit on repeat:
+F   F     F     F   F     F   |
+T       T       T       T     |

+To make it more interesting, you can play each of the long chunks on a higher string set to get some movement, which winds up sounding very partido alto ish.

+## Mimi's Masterclass

+Just a thought: Mimi recommends trombone transcription; the range is roughly guitar-compatible and it's difficult to play really fast material which often makes it more accessible than other horns.

+How to play altered dominants well:
+- Typically, you want to use chord-based ideas rather than the scale.
+The altered scale of course has a whole chord scale worth of options, but the most common choices would be:
+  - I minor 6/9, which captures the sharp 5 of G especially well
+  - K dominant (really lydian) 9, which will really drive home both the sharp and flat 9  of G; this of course can also be thought of as a tritone substitution, I think the Im6 is probably more strongly "altered" sounding
+- The main alternative to this is to use the altered pentatonic, which in this case is Jminor / K major.
+That will emphasize the altered tones but leave out
+- There are of course other kinds of "altered dominants", the diminished (13b9) and whole-tone-based sounds.
+These will tend to lend themselves more to pattern-based playing rather than arpeggios, but obviously you can mix and match

+Keep working on the arpeggios, in context, especially the altered arpeggios (and particularly in context of a ii-V-I or a vi-ii-V-i where you play inside on the ii and I and altered on vi and V) since they can feel like non-sequitures if you haven't engrained the ideas yet.

+You normally wouldn't use any of the above approaches unless harmony is moving.
+If you're hanging out a long time on a G7, you probably want to play either mixolydian or lydian dominant ideas.
+- For mixolydian there are a few approaches but the most oft-recommended is triad pairs
+- Mimi likes lydian dominant more, which has a very gently altered sound.
+  Interestingly, she suggests this on Take the A train - practice that, and the difference between the lydian dominant vs whole tone sound (either works well).
+She advises whole tone in small doses only.

+To start putting arpeggios to use in context, use the same idea Fareed had for
+pentatonics: play very rhythmically, using motifs.
+Still try to target 3's if you can.
+If you mix in a few one-octave arpeggios and broken arpeggios (including ones built off of 3 and altered ones) you'll have some bebop language.

+She recommends Take the A Train as a good tune to work on lydian major as well.